revoker/suggestfield/README.md

-# SuggestField Add-on for Vaadin 7
+# SuggestField Add-on only for Vaadin7 comptability layer of Vaadin 8.

-SuggestField is an UI component add-on for Vaadin 7.
+SuggestField is an UI component add-on for Vaadin 7 compatbility

 ## Download release